emberjs/website/source/guides/cookbook/user_interface_and_interaction/converting_strings_to_currency_with_accounting_js.md

 ## Problem

-You're displaying formatted values in user inputs and need to remove the decoration to set the attributes upstream.
+You're displaying formatted values in user inputs as currency with [Accounting.js][accounting] and need to remove the decoration to set the attributes upstream.

 ## Solution